renzlaurennn/TIP-ACADEMIC-OUTPUT/README.md

 # Technological Institute of the Philippines (TIP) - Grading System

- An python program for grading assessment for TIP Manila
+ A python program for grading assessment for TIP Manila